ARMmbed/mbed-os-tools/README.md

 # mbed-ls

-`mbed-ls` is a Python (2 and 3) module that detects and lists mbed-enabled devices connected to the host computer.
-It is delivered as a redistributable Python module (package) and command line tool.
-It works on all major operating systems (Windows, Linux, and Mac OS X).
+`mbed-ls` is a Python (2 and 3) module that detects and lists Mbed Enabled devices connected to the host computer.
+It is delivered as a redistributable Python module (package) and command-line tool.
+It works on all major operating systems (Windows, Linux and Mac OS X).

 It provides the following information for all connected boards in a simple console (terminal) output:

-* Mbed OS platform name
+- Mbed OS platform name.
-* Mount point (MSD / disk)
+- Mount point (MSD or disk).
-* Serial port
+- Serial port.

 # Installation

 ## Installation from PyPI (Python Package Index)

-To install mbed-ls from [PyPI](https://pypi.python.org/pypi/mbed-ls) run the following command:
+To install `mbed-ls` from [PyPI](https://pypi.python.org/pypi/mbed-ls), run the following command:

 ```bash
 pip install mbed-ls --upgrade